We all dream about it, so why not ACT on it? Retirement, that is.

 It’s likely that your income is at its highest right before you retire.
 Your debt-to-income ratio is more favorable as well.
 Keep in mind, you may be limited to a smaller mortgage amount after you retire because you’re living off of your retirement savings.
 While distributions from retirement accounts can go toward your monthly income totals, lenders can only use a percentage of the expected distribution amount.

-2. Have Extra Cash for Upgrades and Unseen Costs
+2. You’ll Have Extra Cash for Upgrades and Unseen Costs

 You may be prepared for the “extra costs” of home inspections and insurance, but sometimes there are unexpected costs of buying a home that can not be prevented.
-A storm could roll through and take down a tree in the yard, or the pool pump could give out two weeks after closing.
+Or, maybe you’re purchasing a fixer-upper or gutted property from Hurricane Ian.
 Handling these unexpected costs, or even any home upgrades that you wish to make is easier done while you still have a monthly income check.